-- Opportunities for relevant Work Experience Exists within subjects, the Welsh Baccalaureate Qualification and as part of students' overall career guidance package. - A Careers and Higher Education Fair Held at the School with over one hundred career professionals and Higher Education establishments.
+- Opportunities for relevant Work Experience Students may undertake work experience during Year 12 or Year 13 where agreed with the Director Learning.
+For example, medicine applicants and for veterinary science may wish to undertake work experience as this will be advantageous to their university applications. - A Careers and Higher Education Fair Held at the School with over one hundred career professionals and Higher Education establishments.

-• Higher Education support To ensure students understands how to research and apply to University.

-- Mock interviews upon request For those needing University interviews. - Support for those students entering the workplace after the Sixth Form To ensure students have the research and application skills to gain appropriate employment. - A Learning Resource Centre Where students can find brochures, prospectuses, computers and other resources to help them choose any appropriate post-16 pathway. - Access to the Careers Wales Advisor on request - An active Alumni Association Providing the opportunity to network with former students.
+- Higher Education support To ensure students understands how to research and apply to University. - Mock interviews upon request For those needing University interviews. - Support for those students entering the workplace after the Sixth Form To ensure students have the research and application skills to gain appropriate employment. - A Learning Resource Centre Where students can find brochures, prospectuses, computers and other resources to help them choose any appropriate post-16 pathway. - Access to the Careers Wales Advisor on request - An active Alumni Association Providing the opportunity to network with former students.
 This can lead to, for example, valuable careers advice, work experience, help with CV writing or specialist mentoring from Alumni.